Cecil Harvey

 Cecil Harvey (セシル・ハーヴィ, Seshiru Hāvi) is the protagonist of the 1991 video game Final Fantasy IV.
 He is a Dark Knight, and spends much of the game grappling with the actions he committed while serving the kingdom of Baron.
 He eventually overcomes his demons, abandoning his role as a Dark Knight and becoming a Paladin.
-He has been recognized as a standout protagonist in the Final Fantasy series, with his transformation into a Paladin receiving commentary, particularly as a representation of abandoning violent masculinity.
+He has been recognized as a standout protagonist in the Final Fantasy series, with his transformation into a Paladin receiving commentary, particularly as a representation of abandoning violence.

 Appearances

 Cecil Harvey first appears in 1991's Final Fantasy IV as its protagonist.
 The game opens with him having successfully stolen the Water Crystal from the town of Mysidia as part of the Red Wings militia, though he expresses doubt about the morality of his mission.
 He and his friend Kain Highwind are ordered to deliver a package to the village of Mist; they inadvertently kill the mother of a girl named Rydia and discover that the package was a bomb.
 Rydia attacks them, separating him and Kain, and he and Rydia go together, the latter growing comfortable with him after he protects her.